jeffbarnette/SEA_Advocate_Matcher/DISCUSSION.md

 5. Created a new branch and PR to address API security vulnerabilities and to fix build errors.

 6. Created a new branch and PR to address environment configuration.
 Setup a proper .env.example file.

+7. Created a new branch and PR to address the frontend performance issues.
+This required completely rewriting the page component to address all of the frontend performance issues.
+Also fixed searching.